Skip to content

 k int

-Number of clusters to return when using K-Means clustering.
+Number of clusters to form when using K-Means clustering.
+Applies only if method='kmeans'.

 10